kohjim/rB3/readme.md

 names(rB3demo)
 ```

-srcDF: Starting data in data frame
+srcDF: the unmodified data (data frame)

 qcDF: Current version of the data in data frame (same size as the srcDF)

-logDF: log of last operated task ID for particular element of the data (same size as the srcDF)
+logDF: a 'log' file with similar structure to srcDF and qcDF, to store QC operations log (same size as the srcDF)

-logKey: each task ID's infromation
+logKey: control key with logIDs and explanatory columns

-ctrls: Stores bulk operation options for each variables
+ctrls: controls, extracted from extra header rows in the raw csv files ('ctrls')

-metaD: dataset meta data (e.g. lake name etc)
+metaD: site metadata, create from additional input args ('metaD')